epogrebnyak/econometrics-navigator/docs/textbook/preliminaries.md

 - probability

 They usually take 2-4 semester in college.
-Linear algebra is fully covered by [VMLS][VMLS], and probability is exposed in [PSC][PSC], even though latter is a compact reference, not formally a textbook.
-Scipy lectures is a great one-stop resource for numerical computing basics.
+Linear algebra is fully covered by [VMLS][VMLS], and probability is exposed in [PSC][PSC], even though it is a compact reference, not formally a textbook.
+[Scipy lectures][Sci] are a great one-stop resource for numerical computing basics.

 I do not have a one single source to recommend for calculus yet.

 Linear Algebra
 --------------